fantastic001/phd/rm/overview.md

 ## Static graph embeddings

+One of the first attempts to embed graph nodes into a continuous vector space was presented in [@belkin_laplacian_2003] [@cheng_spectral_2020] where the authors proposed a method based on spectral graph theory.
+The method involves computing the eigenvectors of the graph Laplacian matrix and using them as the embedding vectors for the nodes.
+The approach aims to preserve the local structure of the graph by minimizing the distance between connected nodes in the embedding space.
+Formally, the graph Laplacian matrix $L$ is defined as $L = D - A$, where $D$ is the degree matrix and $A$ is the adjacency matrix of the graph.
+The eigenvectors corresponding to the smallest non-zero eigenvalues of $L$ are used as the embedding vectors.
+To construct the embedding $f(v_i)$ for a node $v_i$, the $i$-th row of the matrix formed by these eigenvectors can be taken.
+Disadvantages of this method include its computational complexity, which can be prohibitive for large graphs, and its sensitivity to noise and outliers in the graph structure.

 One of the most well-known static graph embedding technique is Node2Vec [@grover_node2vec_2016] which extends the Word2Vec model [@church_word2vec_2017] to graphs by using random walks to generate node sequences.
 Node2Vec introduces two parameters, $p$ and $q$, to control the breadth-first and depth-first search strategies during the random walks, allowing for flexible exploration of the graph structure.
 Node2Vec was also extended to be more scalable by [@lombardo_scalable_2019].

 Another popular static graph embedding is DistGER [@fang_distributed_2023] which extends random walk sampling to account increased information gain by considering the neighbors of the sampled nodes.
 This approach aims to capture more comprehensive structural information from the graph, leading to improved embedding quality.
 This paper also introduces a distributed training framework to handle large-scale graphs efficiently.

 Another static graph embedding technique is LINE [@tang_line_2015] which is designed to handle large-scale information networks.
 LINE optimizes an objective function that preserves both local and global network structures, making it suitable for various types of graphs, including undirected, directed, and weighted graphs.
 The method employs an edge-sampling algorithm to improve the efficiency of the training process, allowing it to scale to networks with millions of nodes and billions of edges.

+SDNE [@wang_wang_structural_2016] is another static graph embedding technique that uses deep autoencoders to learn node representations.
+SDNE uses deep neural networks to capture the non-linear relationships in the graph, allowing for more expressive embeddings.
+The method incorporates both first-order and second-order proximity to preserve the local and global structures of the graph.

 ## Dynamic graph embeddings